 How do I make a claim for industrial deafness?

-If you think that you may suffer from industrial deafness, the first step in any compensation claim is to seek independent legal advice.
+If you think that you may suffer from industrial deafness, the first step in any compensation claim is to seek legal advice.

 How do I know if I am entitled to make a claim for industrial deafness?